-Medusa’s beauty was so remarkable that even Poseidon himself found her irresistible and tried to seduce her.
+Medusa’s beauty was so remarkable that even the powerful sea god Poseidon found her irresistible and tried to seduce her.
 However, when she did not reciprocate his affections, he attacked her and raped her right inside a temple dedicated to the goddess of Athena.
 The goddess was awakened with anger by what had happened inside her hallowed halls.

 Some stories say that as a result of the rape, Medusa gave birth to Pegasus, the winged horse, as well as Chrysaor, the hero of the golden sword.
 However, other accounts say that her two children sprang from her head after she was slain by Perseus.

 A demigod, the son of Zeus and Danae, Perseus is one of the greatest heroes of Greek mythology.
 He was sent on a quest to kill Medusa.
 With help from the gods and his intelligence, courage, and strength, he successfully located and beheaded her.
 Perseus used his shield as a mirror and avoided direct eye contact while battling her.

 Even after her beheading, Medusa’s head was still powerful.
 Perseus used her severed head as a powerful weapon to slay the sea monster, Cetus.
 He was eventually able to save Andromeda, the Ethiopian princess who was about to be sacrificed to Cetus.
 She would become his wife and bore him children.